The Karlín Story: From Rags to Riches

 Vítkov Hill itself is densely interwoven with walking and bike paths; take any of them up the hill to the memorial.
 The memorial, with its remarkable Art Deco interior, was originally built to honour the Czechoslovak Legionnaires who fought abroad during WWI and as a mausoleum in which the first Czechoslovak president Tomáš Garrigue Masaryk was to be entombed.
 Today the National Museum’s military history exhibit is on display here.
 Together with one of the largest equestrian statues in the world (depicting the legendary Hussite leader Jan Žižka, after whom the surrounding district is named), the Vítkov Memorial is one of the visual dominants of the city.
 The roof, accessible for a fee, offers a 360° view of the city.

-Karlínské Square is the most important public space in Karlín, dominated by the massive neo-Romanesque Church of Sts.
+8 Karlínské Square is the most important public space in Karlín, dominated by the massive neo-Romanesque Church of Sts.
 Cyril and Methodius, whose two 78-metre towers are visible from many places in the city.
-The square underwent a complete revitalisation recently and is a venue for events ranging from street festivals to farmers’ markets.
+The square underwent a complete revitalisation recently and is a venue for event ranging, from street festivals to farmers’ markets.
 There’s even a playground and a sports pitch with fitness equipment.
 You will find many popular restaurants and cafés in the vicinity.

 - The Karlín Story: From Rags to Riches

 - Praha 8, Praha 3- Karlín, Žižkov

 Information source: Prague City Tourism